-Feline acne is a non-contagious skin condition characterised by blackheads (comedones) which develop on the chin of affected cats.
+Feline acne is a non-contagious skin condition characterised by blackheads on the chin.
+Plastic food and water bowls have been linked to feline acne.
 Common symptoms of feline acne include blackheads, hair loss, redness, swelling, inflammation and in advanced cases, firm, painful nodules with draining lesions.

 There are many causes of feline acne, and it may be possible that several factors are at play.
 The use of plastic food and water bowls high on the list.

 There are two potential issues with plastic food bowls.
 Contact dermatitis due to allergies to plastic and bacterial contamination of plastic food bowls.
 Unfortunately, there is no data-driven literature to back up these claims, although one research paper does discuss the role of plastic in the development of contact dermatitis in dogs.

 Cats can develop contact dermatitis from almost any substance, including plastic.
 In this case, the head and mouth are within the closest proximity to the food bowl which can manifest as itching, pruritis, inflammation in the affected area.